Thanhroblock/th-nhoblock2/README.md

 sethiddenproperty(game:GetService("Players").LocalPlayer, "SimulationRadius", math.huge)
 end
 end
-if _G.Mastery and StartMasteryFruitMagnet then if v.Name == "Monkey [Lv.
+if _G.AutoFarmFruitMastery and StartMasteryFruitMagnet then if v.Name == "Monkey [Lv.
 14]" then
 if (v.HumanoidRootPart.Position - PosMonMasteryFruit.Position).Magnitude <= 250 and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then
 v.HumanoidRootPart.Size = Vector3.new(50,50,50)